pmccthy/designer-waveform/README.md

 # designer-waveform

-A framework for optimising stimulation waveforms to evoke naturalistic population activity in neural circuits.
+A framework for optimising stimulation waveforms to evoke naturalistic population activity in models of cortical circuits.

 ## Overview

-Optogenetic and electrical stimulation rarely produce the same population-level activity as natural sensory input.
+Typical optogenetic stimulation protocols do not produce the same population-level activity as natural sensory input, partally due to strong synchronous stimulation.
 This repository provides tools to close that gap: given a target population response (e.g. a PSTH recorded during natural stimulation), it searches the space of parametric waveforms to find the stimulus shape that drives a neural population model towards that target.

 The core design separates waveform parameterisation from simulation logic.
 Any callable that maps a waveform to a scalar loss can be used as the objective, making it straightforward to swap in different neural population models (Brian2, rate models, etc.) without modifying the waveform or optimisation code.